Rehab for Alcoholism

 Also known as ‘aftercare’, continuing care entails additional support for sobriety after you leave residential treatment.
 This usually includes some combination of:

-- Individual and group therapy sessions at an outpatient alcohol rehab centre
+- Group and individual therapy sessions at an outpatient alcohol rehab centre

 - Continued counselling with an addiction-specialised therapist in your local area